Sebastian-Sole/ManhuntPlus/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+**Description of what you would like to be added / feature changed**

+E.g. "Have the ability to do ..." or "Add x to y"

-**Describe alternatives you've considered**
+**Describe ideas you've considered**

-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any ideas for solutions or features you've considered.

 **Additional context**

-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature request here, or a checklist of what needs to be considered when developing.